AliceO2Group/analysis-framework/docs/advanced-specifics/pwghf.md

 ## Code

-- Tasks used by the heavy-flavour analysis framework are in the [`PWGHF`](https://github.com/AliceO2Group/O2Physics/tree/master/PWGHF) directory.
+- Code used by the heavy-flavour analysis framework are in the [`PWGHF`](https://github.com/AliceO2Group/O2Physics/tree/master/PWGHF) directory.
 - Tables produced by skimming and candidate creators are defined in [`CandidateReconstructionTables.h`](https://github.com/AliceO2Group/O2Physics/blob/master/PWGHF/DataModel/CandidateReconstructionTables.h).